 If your product cannot be reused or repaired, ensure that it is properly recycled at an electronics recycling facility.
 You can call your local recycling center to check what items they will accept or use an e-waste locator like E-Stewards.
 Electronics stores such as Best Buy and Staples will also typically take used electronics; call ahead to ensure they have the capacity.

 If you decide to purchase a new item, opt for one that is third-party certified and marked as having a sustainable life cycle.
 For example,ISO 14024 is an internationally recognized certification.
-You can also check a brand's Ethically score with the Chrome extension as you're looking at products.
 We continuously ensure our data is up to date so that you're always receiving the most accurate information available.
 You can view our methodologies pagefor further details.